Instant Pot: Bankruptcy

-Viral marketing
+Marketing

 The Instant Pot was an unconventional viral marketing success story, with owners often describing themselves as "addicts" or "cult members."
 The brand was never advertised on TV or in newspapers, but the word-of-mouth publicity and ardent fans spawned a near-religious devotion.
 In Nov.
 2017, Instant Pot's Facebook group had over 750,000 members.
 The group gained more than 10,000 members in 30 days from mid-October through mid-November, and had as many as 7,000 posts each day.
 Robert Wang says that from the beginning the intention was to let the product speak for itself.
 He called this the "build a better mousetrap, and the world will beat a path to your door" marketing strategy.

 Family Guy season 17, episode 15 depicted how Instant Pot fans persuade people to buy an Instant Pot.

 On 2016 Amazon Prime Day, Instant Pot was the No. 1 bestselling non-Amazon product in the US.
 "Members purchased over 215,000 Instant Pot 7-in-1 Multi-Functional Pressure Cookers".
 On 2017 Amazon Prime Day, Instant Pot was the No. 1 bestseller in the US and Canada.
 On 2018 Amazon Prime Day, again Instant Pot was No. 1 in the US and Canada.
 "Members purchased more than 300,000 Instant Pot".
 Instant Pot is the only third-party product which dominated Amazon Prime Day for three consecutive years.

 Smithsonian National Museum of American History exhibition "FOOD: Transforming the American Table 1950–2000" features Instant Pot as multicookers for multitaskers.

+Instant Pot is sometimes colloquially referred to as InstaPot.
+Others use the term instapot for a generic multi-cooker while using the name brand to refer to the specific machine.